joshdabosh/blog/_posts/2021-04-23-plaidctf-cobol.md

 I spent a long time learning too much cobol than anyone ever should to look for arbitrary writes.
 Basically, the sizes, file descriptors, and heap pointers to a file's contents are stored in arrays.
 Ultimately nothing in the implementation would lead to a heap memory corruption.

-However, a bug exists in the open cobol implementation of [`CBL_COPY_FILE`](https://github.com/ayumin/open-cobol/blob/72578e8fe3f13257ae5fb2b306aed112fbf7c3c4/libcob/fileio.c#L4751-L4768), which is used in the copy file function.
-My teammate panda found this but his internet cut out so I implemented it.
+However, a bug exists in the [open cobol implementation](https://github.com/ayumin/open-cobol/blob/72578e8fe3f13257ae5fb2b306aed112fbf7c3c4/libcob/fileio.c#L4751-L4768) of `CBL_COPY_FILE`, which is used in the copy file function.
+My teammate KyleForkBomb found this but his internet cut out so I implemented it.

 `fn1` is freed, and then written to shortly after. `fn1` just happens to be a 0x20 sized tcache chunk.
 Because this is Ubuntu 18.04, there is no pointer mangling so poisoning the tcache is very easy.